Yaswanth-917/Java-FullStack-Notes/Language_Fundamentals/Language Fundamentals.md

 |boolean  |NA     |NA (But allowed values are true/false)                                 |Boolean      |false        |
 |char     |2 bytes|0 to 65535                                                             |character    |" "          |

-Note: null is the default value for object reference and we can not apply for primitives.
+Note: *null* is the *default value for object reference* and we *can not apply for primitives*.
 If we are trying to use for primitive, then we will get compile time error.
 ```java
 public class Temp {
     public static void main(String[] args) {